-If you’re considering an online nursing degree, you’ll need consistent access to a computer with an internet connection.
+If you’re considering an online nursing program, you’ll need consistent access to a computer with an internet connection.
 You’ll also need an email account.
 You may want to ask your school some particulars about other issues, such as what kind of software you might need and which internet browser to use.
 Most online school administrators understand their students run the gamut from tech geek to technologically challenged, so don’t be intimidated to ask questions if you’re confused!
 They might even have tech support and a resource center to get your started.

-Online course content tends to be the same as course content offered at ground schools.
+Online course content tends to be the same as course content offered on campus.
 Those concerned about missing out on face-to-face interaction and dialogue with their classmates need not worry: many schools utilize live chat software which provides a great way to hold class discussions.
 Online nursing programs may also use message boards, social media and even live streaming and video conferencing.

 Let’s talk finances.
 Public universities tend to be less expensive, and since you’re online, you often don’t have to pay out-of-state tuition.
 Of course, this isn't always the case.
 Students should also budget for texts and administration fees.
 While the general perception of online programs is that they’re quite expensive, some online nursing schools offer grants and scholarships, so be certain to check with the school of your choice to see what they provide.

 Wondering whether an online graduate nursing program could pay off?
 The Bureau of Labor Statistic’s predicts the need for nurses will grow by 16% between 2014 and 2024.
-While a BSN or ADN degree and license is required for entry level positions, those holding a nursing degree may be well-positioned for employment.
+While a BSN or ADN degree and license is required for entry level positions, those holding a graduate nursing degree may be well-positioned for employment.
 Those wishing to become a CNS or APRN will need a masters degree.
 Increasingly, management-level nursing positions are also requiring a graduate degree in nursing.
-The Bureau of Labor Statistics also indicates in 2010, the median pay of an RN was $64,690.
-In the same year, the top 10% of earners commanded $95,130.
-Those holding advanced degrees and/or specializing in a particular area are often positioned to command a significantly higher salary, as can those in administrative positions.[i]
+The Bureau of Labor Statistics indicates in 2016, the median pay of an RN was $68,450.
+In the same year, the top 10% of earners commanded more than $102,990.[i]